 Q: What is the Women’s Health Protection Act?

-A: The Women’s Health Protection Act, also known as WHPA, is federal legislation that will protect the right to access abortion care throughout the United States.
+A: The Women’s Health Protection Act, also known as WHPA, is federal legislation that, when passed, will re-establish a nationwide right to access abortion care in the United States.

 Q: How would it work?

-A: The Women’s Health Protection Act establishes a statutory right for health care providers to provide, and their patients to receive, abortion care free from medically unnecessary restrictions, limitations, and bans that delay, and at times, completely obstruct, access to abortion.
+A: The Women’s Health Protection Act establishes a new statutory right for health care providers to provide, and their patients to receive, abortion care free from bans, limitations, and medically unnecessary restrictions that impede access to abortion.
 The Department of Justice, as well as providers and individuals harmed by restrictions made unlawful under the Act, could go to court to enforce these rights.

-A: If passed into federal law, abortion access across the country would continue to be protected under WHPA.
+A: If passed into federal law, abortion access across the country would be protected under WHPA.

 Q: What kinds of state restrictions would the Women’s Health Protection Act protect against?

-A: Abortion access would be protected from bans and medically unnecessary restrictions that do not apply to other similar health care procedures.
-These restrictions include six-week bans, 20-week bans, mandatory ultrasounds, biased counseling, waiting periods, and requirements that providers obtain admitting privileges at local hospitals.
+A: WHPA would re-establish a nationwide right to access abortion—free from the abortion total bans, six-week bans, mandatory ultrasounds, biased counseling, waiting periods, and requirements that providers obtain admitting privileges at local hospitals, among others.

-Q: What is the impact of these restrictions?
+Q: What is the impact of abortion bans?

 SOURCE: CENTER FOR REPRODUCTIVE RIGHTS